vintasoftware/aurorae/docs/guide/usage.rst

 Usage
 ======

-This guide will teach you how to generate CNAB240 files for bulk payments and how to extend the library for different formats.
+This guide will teach you how to generate CNAB240 files for bulk payments and extend the library for different formats.

 Before starting
 ---------------
 Aurora uses Python type hinting for data validation and generation of fixed-width CNAB 240 files.
-The library receives as inputs an spreadsheet that must be a match of the Pydantic model [Spreadsheet], a general handler parses the initial data to an intermediary representation used by the CNAB240 module to generate files.
+First, the library receives a spreadsheet that must match the Pydantic model [Spreadsheet].
+A general handler parses the initial data to an intermediary representation used by the CNAB240 module to generate files.
-Different types of inputs are supported by library through the creation of new providers, check the [spreadsheet provider](providers/spreadsheet) for an example.
+The library supports different types of inputs through the creation of new providers; check the [spreadsheet provider](providers/spreadsheet) for an example.

 The library is organized to hide the complex logic of the file generation and expose a simple model for data handling.
-As consequence we have three areas:
+As a consequence, we have three areas:
-* Spreadsheet models: each provider has his own class, which maps perfectly the source data
+* Spreadsheet models: each provider has their class, which maps perfectly the source data
 * Payroll models: represents the default format used to generate the CNAB files
 * CNAB models: responsible for transforming the payroll into a CNAB file, contains all the complexity of the file.